UsmanMaqbool/hkust-phd-mphil-thesis/README.md

 ## Signature Page
 You can add your digital signature.
 Just update the `includes/sig.png` file.
 ## Block Diagram
-For creating the block diagram, I highly recommend **[Mathcha.io](https://www.mathcha.io/editor)**, it is a tool which convert your graphics to Late.
+For creating the block diagram, I highly recommend **[Mathcha.io](https://www.mathcha.io/editor)**, it is a tool which convert your graphics to Latex.
 ## Graphs
 For adding the graphs.
 I highly recommend using Tikz.
 You can find example in Section II of `Chapter.5.tex`.
 ## References